What is Natural Perfume?

 Photo Credit: Kari Shea, Unsplash

 My own personal feelings?
-I do not have anything against non-natural perfumes, I just choose not to work with synthetic materials as I feel they fall short of my standard of drawing upon the richness and beauty that exists in the natural world.
-The art of perfumery – just like any other artform – has different genres contained within the industry.
+I do not have anything against mainstream or mixed-media perfumes (mixed-media perfumes are those composed of a mix of natural and synthetic ingredients), I just choose to use natural ingredients as an artistic choice and appreciation for the medium, not because I think one is better than the other.
+The art of perfumery â just like any other artform â has different genres contained within the industry.
 Two of these primary genres are mainstream perfumery (e.g., large corporate-run perfume houses) and indie perfumery (small independent perfumers or small companies who hire an outside perfumer).
 Within both of the genres I just mentioned there are further sub-genres.
-This is where I would classify myself as an indie natural perfumer.
+This is where I would classify myself as an indie natural perfumer and Wit & West Perfumes as an indie natural perfume brand.
 Just as in music or the visual arts, different tastes point people toward an affinity for different genres and the same is true in perfumery.

 Here are some of the most common myths about natural perfumes: